KillianDavitt/docker-nebula/nebula.md

     We will need this when we use docker with the OpenNebula plugin.

-6. Test your Go installation by adding a file hello.go, put the following in it
+6. Test your Go installation by creating a file hello.go, put the following in it
     ```go
         package main